1.7: Inbreeding and Heterosis (2024)

 Heterozygote Advantage

 Heterozygote advantage is a term that is frequently confused with heterosis.
-However, heterozygote advantage is a synonym of overdominance, and refers to a condition in which the heterozygous genotype has a higher phenotypic value (especially for fitness) than for either hom*ozygous genotype.
+However, heterozygote advantage is a synonym of overdominance, and refers to a condition in which the heterozygous genotype has a higher phenotypic value (especially for fitness) than for either homozygous genotype.
 Heterosis is usually due to a number of loci that control quantitatively inherited traits, although depending on the situation it could be due to phenotypes controlled by either single genes or polygenic traits.
 In contrast, heterozygote advantage describes effects at a single locus (Conner and Hartl 2004).
-Compare the circ*mstances for these two concepts in Table 6.
+Compare the circumstances for these two concepts in Table 6.

 Table 6 Fitness effects of high and low frequency of heterozygotes.
 Data from Donner and Hartl, 2004.